tj-kim/DataScience16CTW/README.md

 CollegeScorecardDataDictionary-09-12-2015.csv: Holds dictionary of every column name and description in original collegescorecard dataset.
 We use it in alg_finalized_1_1.ipynb and college.py to map the column names of different major to definitions.

+majors.csv: Filtered from the original collegescorecard dataset, this file holds all the columns of each colleges major percentages.
+Used for majoroveryears.ipynb.

 ### PDF Files

 ChangetheWorldProposal.pdf: Initial Project Proposal that outlines what we want to accomplish for this project.

+FinalOutputandReflection.pdf: Final Project Reflection that analyzes our project process and reflects on how we performed.

 ## Alterations to the Project Proposal